Without Jobs, Apple's gap with rivals could narrow

 In Asia, the fortunes of Samsung are most closely tied to Apple.

 Analysts have said the South Korean conglomerate is one of the best placed companies to deliver something fresh and exciting to rival Apple.
-Samsung produces the closest competitor by sales to Apple's iPad tablet.
+Samsung produces the closest competitor to Apple's iPad tablet computer.

 The two companies are scrapping for top spot in the smartphone market, having overtaken Nokia, the market leader for the past decade, in the second quarter.